amirrezaeian/IP-Sat/README.md

 How to generate library (Brief instructions what you need to do):
 ______________________________________

 1) unpack IP-Sat.tar.gz

 tar -xvzf  IP-Sat.tar.gz

+ Or just fork libColorDipole.

 2) cd to main directory "libColorDipole" and then do the following "make TEST_DIPOLE FC=gfortran", Note if you have f77 or g77 instead of gfortran, then in the above command replace FC=gfortran with FC=f77 or FC=g77.

-3) now after the above, you will generate all the libraries.
+3) After the above step, you will generate all the libraries.
 Grab the files src/Test_Dipole.f and libraries/libColorDipole.a and copy them in any directory that you like, and compile them:

 gfortran Test_Dipole.f libColorDipole.a -o run.exe

-4) now you can run:
+4) Now you can run:
 ./run.exe
 ---------------------------------------
 Note that in directory libraries/, files libColorDipole.so [dynamic] and libColorDipole.a [static].